freddieventura/freddieventura.github.io/_posts/2022-06-07-setting-up-googleappsscript-workingenvironment.md

 	3. Installing Clasp
 	4. Creating our first project.
 	5. Running functions from Clasp.
+	6. Seeing the execution log from the terminal.

 If you don't use `vim` you can skip 1 and 2.